eljefedelrodeodeljefe/fastapi-jsonapi-next/docs/resource_manager.rst

 Resource manager is the link between your logical data abstraction, your data layer and optionally other software.
 It is the place where logic management of your resource is located.

-FastAPI-JSONAPI provides three kinds of resource managers with default methods implemented according to the JSON:API 1.0 specification:
+fastapi-jsonapi-next provides three kinds of resource managers with default methods implemented according to the JSON:API 1.0 specification:

 * **ResourceList**: provides get and post methods to retrieve or create a collection of objects.
 * **ResourceDetail**: provides get, patch and delete methods to retrieve details of an object, update or delete it